-The shadowland of hurts will forever cause us to stumble around in darkness, but Light punctures all that’s dark and births hope anew.
+The shadowland of hurts will forever cause us to stumble around in the darkness, but Light punctures all that is dark and births hope anew.

 Visions are often formed in the valleys.

-God knew the answers to Habakkuk’s relentless prayers and desperate pleas way before they were voiced — He knew that:
+God knows the answers to Habakkuk’s relentless prayers and desperate pleas way before they were voiced — He knows that:

 Babylon will finally fall.